GeophysicsLibrary/gravity-case-studies/README.md

 This lesson assumes basic knowledge of:

 * The layering of the Earth (crust, mantle, core, lithosphere, asthanosphere)
-* Isostasy (Airy–Heiskanen, Pratt-Hayford, and Vening Meinesz models)
 * The Earth gravity field (gravitational and rotational components) and Normal gravity
 * The gravity disturbance
 * The gravitational effect of topography and the Bouguer correction
+* Isostasy (Airy–Heiskanen, Pratt-Hayford, and Vening Meinesz models) and it's relationship with the topography-free gravity disturbance

 ## Further reading